-Item Item Title (EAHCP Section) Location Work Summary Estimated Impacts Archeological Resource Recommendations Historic Resource Recommendations 1 Texas Wild Rice Enhancement (5.3.1/5.4.1) San Marcos River (from Cypress Island to IH-35) No active planting is planned for 2023.
+Item Item Title (EAHCP Section) Location Work Summary Estimated Impacts Archeological Resource Recommendations Historic Resource Recommendations 1 Texas Wild Rice Enhancement (5.3.1/5.4.1) Upper San Marcos River No active planting is planned for 2024.
 However, supplemental plantings will occur in areas denuded by flooding or low flow.
-Along with the normal effort to prevent regrowth of non-natives throughout the system, extra care will go towards preventing regrowth of non-natives within current Texas wild-rice (TWR) stands.
-From Cypress Island to IH- 35, TWR will be encouraged to expand naturally through the continued removal of non-native species within and around the perimeter of TWR stands.
+Along with routine efforts to prevent regrowth of non-natives throughout the system, extra care will go towards preventing regrowth of non-natives within and immediately adjacent to existing TWR stands.
+TWR will be encouraged to expand naturally through the continued removal of non-native species within and around the perimeter of TWR stands.
 Non-native plant species will be removed by hand, collected, checked for trapped fauna, and deposited at a composting facility.
 Trapped fauna will be returned to the river.
 TWR will be transplanted and grown from mature seeds.
 Transplanted TWR plants will be planted in 8-inch/one-gallon pots and replanted along the waterway after their roots develop.
 Expected depths of impacts are approximately one foot along the edge of the water body.
 All work performed will be within the banks of the river channel with a maximum depth of impact at approximately one foot.
 Continued public outreach brochure use recommended in lieu of archeological survey.
 All proposed work would be underwater.
-With no potential to impact historic properties, no survey recommended .
+With no potential to impact historic properties, no survey recommended.